warriorAFII/PocketMosque/README.md

 # Pocket Mosque

-Pocket Mosque is a comprehensive prayer app designed to support your spiritual needs.
-Built with React Native, Realm, and other open-source technologies, it ensures privacy, security, and user autonomy.
+Pocket Mosque is a multifunctional prayer app designed to assist your journey in this dunya.
+Built with React Native, it ensures privacy, security, and user autonomy.
 Our app provides accurate prayer times, Qibla direction, a collection of Duas, and push notifications to keep you connected and on schedule.

 We are committed to creating a reliable and user-friendly app that respects your privacy.
 Pocket Mosque is open-sourced under the MIT license, inviting community feedback, contributions, and code reviews to help us improve and evolve.